JOTAN-0655/RPi-Zero-VVVF/README.md

 If you want the raspberry pi zero to run faster, make `config.txt` and just paste next code.<br>
 ```
 force_turbo=1
-arm_freq=1000
 ```
-You can enter arm_freq for 1200.<br>
-But I will recommend to not to go over than 1000 since it will go unstable.

 # VVVF pin out